opentdf/web-sdk/web-app/tests/README.md

 If you haven't already done so, initialize your service keys.
 Be careful!
 If you lose these keys you will lose access to all TDFs encrypted with them.
+These will be stored in place in the folder you create them, with names like `kas-[type].pem`.

 ```sh
 ./init-temp-keys.sh